 At arbitration FOP asserted that MPD violated Article 12, Section 6 of the parties' CBA in that it did not issue its decision within 55 days of the date that the Grievant filed his request for a departmental hearing.
 (See Award at p.
-1) Article 12, Section 6 of the parties' CBA provides in pertinent part, that an employee "shall be given a written decision and the reasons therefore no later than ...
+6) Article 12, Section 6 of the parties' CBA provides in pertinent part, that an employee "shall be given a written decision and the reasons therefore no later than ...
 55 days after the date the employee is notified in writing of the charges or the date the employee elects to have a departmental hearing."
 (Award at p.
-7.)
-FOP argued that in this case the Grievant requested "a trial hearing [on] June 8, 2004."
+4.)
+FOP argued that in this case the departmental hearing was requested on April 13, 2004 and was held on July 13, 2004.
+Therefore, MPD was required to provide a written decision by August 2, 2004.
+However, MPD did not issue its final decision ordering the Grievant's termination "until September 3, 2004, sixty-seven (67) days after the requested hearing."
 (Award at p.
-8) Therefore, MPD was required to provide a written decision no later than August 2, 2004.
-However, MPD "issued its final decision ordering [the] Grievant's termination [on] September 22, 2004-106 days later."
+5) FOP argued "that even excluding the period from June 18th to July 13th (i.e., the time of the requested continuance), the MPD was late in issuing the Final Notice."
 (Award at p.
-8) FOP argued that because of this violation the termination should be rescinded."
+6) FOP claimed that since MPD violated the 55-day rule the termination should be rescinded.

-MPD countered that if violation of the 55-day rule occurred it constituted harmless error and that consistent with a Superior Court ruling the termination should be sustained.2 (See Award at p.
-10) In support of its position, MPD cited Judge Abrecht's decision in Metropolitan Police Department v.
+MPD countered that when the Grievant asked for a continuance of the hearing before the Trial Board, his continuance request resulted in a complete waiver of the 55-day time limitation in Article 12 §6(a) of the parties' collective bargaining agreement.
+(See Award at p.
+6).
+In addition, MPD asserted that even if a violation of the 55-day rule occurred it constituted harmless error and that consistent with a Superior Court ruling the termination should be sustained.
+(See Award at p.
+8) In support of its position, MPD cited Judge Abrecht's decision in Metropolitan Police Department v.
 District of Columbia Public Employee Relations Board, 01-MPA-19 (September 10, 2002).
-In addition, MPD asserted that when "FOP asked for a one-day continuance of the hearing before the Trial Board, its continuance request resulted in a complete waiver of the 55-day time limitation in Article 12 §6."
-(Award at p.
-10).